-- localised improvements to wind conditions along Eglinton Avenue East, although the windiest point is uncomfortable on the occasion of high ambient winds, the area remains suitable for the intended purpose upon consideration of massing features that were too fine to incorporate into the model, and a mitigative landscape design, - localised uncomfortable conditions along the future extensions of Armdale Road and Thornwood Drive on occasion during the winter months.
-The ratings are near the transition point to comfortable conditions and with consideration of fine massing features, and landscaping, will be suitable for the intended purpose, - pedestrian comfort conditions in the Public Park, that are appropriate to the intended purpose, - pedestrian comfort conditions at the Main Entrances, that are appropriate to the intended purpose, most of the time, - seasonally appropriate comfort conditions at the proposed Amenity Spaces, with incorporation of wind mitigation design features, as discussed in the following.
+- localised improvements to wind conditions along Eglinton Avenue East, with several points realising windy conditions, on the occasion of high ambient winds, however, the area remains suitable for the intended purpose, - localised windy conditions along the future extensions of Armdale Road and Thornwood Drive on occasion during the winter months.
+The ratings indicate seasonally appropriate conditions and will be suitable for the intended purpose, - pedestrian comfort conditions in the Public Park, that are appropriate to the intended purpose, - pedestrian comfort conditions at the Main Entrances, that are appropriate to the intended purpose, - seasonally appropriate comfort conditions at the proposed Amenity Spaces, with incorporation of wind mitigation design features, as discussed in the following.

 Comfort conditions expected at the proposed Development site are considered acceptable to the urban context.
 Where mitigation was recommended, it was achieved through: parapet walls, stepped façades, overhangs, canopies, balconies, porous fencing, screen walls landscaping, plantings, and others, that were incorporated into the proposed Development's massing and landscape design.
+The mitigation plan for the rooftop amenity spaces will be addressed at the Site Plan Approval stage.
+The ultimate plan will be developed in consultation, will respect wind conditions acting on the individual spaces, and incorporate mitigative design features that will result in comfort conditions appropriate to the areas' intended purpose.